Mwarukason/Full-Stack-Web-Development/README.md

 ####-CSS, for applying style and some behavioral qualities to HTML, and
 ####-JavaScript, for controling the CSS and HTML.

-The course was designed with the expectation for 3 weeks to work through the material:
+The course was designed for 3 weeks to work through all concepts from introductory to Advanced:

 ###Series:
 ####1: Week for HTML & CSS,